 The President Pro Tempore (Pro Tem) leads the Senate and is filled through election by the full Senate membership.
-Senator Del Marsh (R-Anniston) is in his third term as Pro Tem of the Alabama State Senate.
-During that time, he has pushed for monumental reforms that are positively re-shaping the state.
+Senator Greg Reed (R-Jasper) is in his first term as Pro Tem of the Alabama State Senate.

 Majority Leader is the other elected position, voted on by the majority (Republicans).
-In 2018, Senator Greg Reed (R-Jasper) was re-elected by his peers to serve in this role, which is tasked with assisting the Pro Tem in leadership and serving the members.
+In 2020, Senator Clay Scofield (R-Guntersville) was elected by his peers to serve in this role, which is tasked with assisting the Pro Tem in leadership and serving the members.